Sweeper777/MyBlog/_posts/2021-05-19-allowing-only-one-katakana-in-text-field.md

     || textField.markedTextRange != nil
 {% endhighlight %}

 I still can't type any non-Katakana!
 I used the debugger to see what's wrong.

 Apparently, when I start typing the first character, `shouldChangeCharactersInRange` gets called, but at that point, `markedTextRange` is nil, not (0, 1)!
 I guess this is understandable, as `shouldChangeCharactersInRange` is meant for asking the delegate "should I change this?" _before actually changing the text_, so naturally `markedTextRange` wouldn't change.
 I wish I can get more information about what this incoming change, like how it would change `markedTextRange` etc, in `shouldChangeCharactersInRange`, but alas that's not available.

+### How About EditingChanged?

 I then tried to listen for the `editingChanged` control event.
 I know that will happen _after_ the text has been changed, so `markedTextRange` is probably also updated too.